Mar's Wark: Inscriptions

 The middle Scots inscriptions carved on the gatehouse centrepiece refer to the onlooker's appreciation of the architecture and the eminence of the Regent himself in the building's own voice:

-South tower I pray all luikaris on this lugingWith gentile E to gif thair jugingI pray all lookers on this lodging,With gentle eye to give their judging.North towerThe moir I stand on oppin hithtMy faultis moir subject ar to sithtThe more I stand on open height,My faults more subject are to sight.(As I am so prominent, so my faults are more obvious)Internal (exit) archEsspy speik furth and spair nochtConsidder veil I cair nothtSee, speak forth and spare not (or possibly; question not),Consider well, I care not.
+South tower I PRAY AL LVIKARIS ON THIS LVGINGVITH GENTILE E TO GIF THAIR IVGINGI pray all lookers on this lodging,With gentle eye to give their judging.North towerTHE MOIR I STAND ON OPPIN HITHTMY FAVLTIS MOIR SVBIECT AR TO SITHTThe more I stand on open height,My faults more subject are to sight.Internal (exit) archESSPY SPEIK FVRTH AND SPAIR NOTHTCONSIDDIR VEIL I CAIR NOTHTSee, speak forth and spare not,Consider well, I care not.

 History

 It is often said that the building was never finished, but there is little evidence for this, although it was probably unfinished at the death of Regent Mar in October 1572.
+Datestones give the years 1570 and 1572.

-It seems from the records of Stirling burgh that his widow Countess Annabella continued to use the building.
+The records of Stirling burgh suggest that his widow Countess Annabella continued to use the building.
 In April 1584 supporters of the Earl of Angus were ordered to surrender the castle and the town gates of Stirling with the "lodging of Annabell, Countess of Mar, and other places of fortification."
 The captive Earl of Gowrie was brought to the "Lady Marrs House" for his trial in May 1584.

-In December 1593 Anne of Denmark, pregnant with Prince Henry came to Stirling and was first lodged in the Earl of Argyll's house, then Lady Mar's lodging until her rooms in castle were ready.
+In December 1593 Anne of Denmark, pregnant with Prince Henry, came to Stirling and was first lodged in the Earl of Argyll's house, then Lady Mar's lodging until her rooms in castle were ready.
 In May 1595 a banquet for the marriage of the king's mistress Anne Murray and Lord Glamis was to be held at the Countess of Mar's new house in Stirling.
 In 1602 a French ambassador, the Baron de Tour came to Stirling and had a talk with the Countess in "Lady Mar's House".

 As the lodging commands Broad Street and the town it was later used to mount artillery during civil unrest.
 The building seems to be mentioned in this context in May 1578, when there was a discussion about holding a parliament in the tolbooth, and copies of documents refer to "Lady Maries House", possibly meaning "Lady Mar's House".